deusExMac/WebScraper/README.md

 * psutil

+On windows platforms, some of the above modules may require Microsoft Visual C++ to be installed on your system.
+You can install the required dependencies from here: https://visualstudio.microsoft.com/visual-cpp-build-tools/

 **NOTE: If you are using Python 3.11 and encounter errors installing module requests_html related to lxml, [follow these instructions to install lxml](https://stackoverflow.com/questions/71152710/failing-to-install-lxml-using-pip) and then reinstall requests_html using pip .
 You may also need to install Microsoft C++ build tools that you may download from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/) (see [here](https://stackoverflow.com/questions/64261546/how-to-solve-error-microsoft-visual-c-14-0-or-greater-is-required-when-inst/64262038#64262038) for details).**